openregister/industrial-classification-data/README.md

 * Class "05.10"
 * Code "05101"

-The hierarchy has been modelled in the register using the parent-industry field as a link from the code to its class, from the class to its group, etc.
+The hierarchy has been modelled in the register using the parent-industrial-classification field as a link from the code to its class, from the class to its group, etc.

 The complete hierarchy is included in the register, although a service should encourage users to record the finest (lowest-level) code as possible.